 Mix with your favorite essential oil for a nice refreshing feeling (mint is great).

 Your body needs 7.5-8 hours of sleep per night.
-This is crucial because your body regenerates during REM sleep.
-You need to have 5 complete sleep cycles for optimal recovery.
+This is crucial because your body regenerates during REM (rapid eye movement) sleep.
+You need to have five complete sleep cycles for optimal recovery.

 Proper sleep results in clearer and brighter skin.
 Lack of sleep leads to inflammation, which leads to acne and the breakdown of collagen and hyaluronic acid.
 When you don’t sleep enough this creates poor water balance leading to heavy bags under your eyes, dark circles, and dry skin.

 Are you that person that has a hard time falling asleep?
 Take a magnesium supplement, like Remag Magnesium, to help you prepare for a good night’s sleep.
 Magnesium helps relax your muscles and gives you a sense of well-being.
 This is something I take religiously every single night.
 Say it with me, “sleep and skin are friends!”